ionic-team/stencil-site/docs/framework-integration/javascript.md

 </html>
 ```

-Alternatively, if you wanted to take advantage of ES Modules, you could include the components using an import statement. _Note that type="module" only works in modern browsers (not available in IE11 or Edge 12-18)._
+Alternatively, if you wanted to take advantage of ES Modules, you could include the components using an import statement.

 ```markup
 <html>